Hiraya Water Corporation: Service areas

-By 2021, PrimeWater entered into joint venture of operations with 100 water districts in the Philippines according to the LWUA.
-Water districts by law cannot be sold to private corporations, hence PrimeWater develops these areas under a joint venture agreement.
+By 2021, Hiraya, then known as PrimeWater, entered into joint venture of operations with 100 water districts in the Philippines according to the LWUA.
+Water districts by law cannot be sold to private corporations, hence Hiraya develops these areas under a joint venture agreement.

 Pre-termination of joint venture agreements

 In March 2025, the Quezon Metropolitan Water District (QMWD) initiated the termination of its joint venture agreement with PrimeWater.
 In its official resolution, QMWD explicitly stated that PrimeWater "committed breaches which caused dissatisfaction of the concessionaires on the services of [PrimeWater]."

 The following month, the San Jose del Monte Water Board also moved to pre-terminate their joint venture agreements with PrimeWater, citing mounting consumer complaints, poor service quality and risks to public health.
 In August, the provincial government of Bulacan formally moved to terminate all joint venture agreements with PrimeWater in the province.

 Other local government units and water districts also moved to pre-terminate their JVAs with PrimeWater, including: